1972 – 2019 (47 years)

-The tour was originally 25 dates and was scheduled for 2007 only, but popularity has raised it to over 50 concert dates spreading to 2008.
+The tour was originally 25 dates and was scheduled for 2007 only, but popularity increased it to over 50 concert dates spreading to 2008.
 When the band released their 2012 album with David Lee Roth, a long North American tour followed.

 David Lee Roth - lead vocals (1974-1985, 1996, 2000, 2001, 2006-present)

 Eddie Van Halen - lead & rhythm guitars, keyboards, backing vocals (1972-present)

 Note: David Lee Roth joined the band twice in 2000, though neither tenure was a success.